vedala/kalyanv_blog/_drafts/2019-06-10-using-postgresql-with-python-on-aws-lambda.md

 $ cd pypg_lambda
 ```

-Copy the psycopg2 installed package to `pypg_lambda` directory:
+Copy the psycopg2 package installed within the virtual environment to
+`pypg_lambda` directory:

 ```
 $ cp -r ~/venv/lib/python3.7/site-packages/psycopg2 .
 ```

-In the above command, we created the virtual environment in the home directory
+As mentioned previously, we created the virtual environment in the home directory
 of our development machine.
 Modify the `cp` command to suit your directory's
 location.

-Create the deployment package:
+Create the deployment package zip archive:

 ```
 $ zip -r ../my_lambda.zip .